chhuang-one/sqxclib/doc/SqPtrArray.md

 ## Erase / Steal

-erase() removes elements from array with calling the destroy function.
+erase() removes elements from array with calling the clear function.
-steal() removes elements from array without calling the destroy function.
+steal() removes elements from array without calling the clear function.

 use C language